ForesightAdamNowacki/DeepNeuralNetworksImageClassificationR/README.md

 ----------
 # DeepNeuralNetworksRepoR

-Deep Neural Networks architectures based on convolutional neural networks using Keras and TensorFlow-GPU in R. The repository is devoted to binary and multi-class image classification.
+Deep Neural Networks architectures based on convolutional neural networks using Keras and TensorFlow-GPU in R programming language.
+The repository is devoted to binary and multi-class image classification.

 ----------
 # Scripts description: